Mobile-Dom/Prusa-Mini-Revo/README.md

 # Prusa-Mini-Revo
-a modified heatsink ofr hte Prusa Mini with support for the E3D revo nozzle breaks and heatercores
+a modified heatsink for the Prusa Mini with support for the E3D revo nozzle breaks and heatercores